MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-dfs.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure how often a Distributed File System (DFS) client attempts to discover domain controllers on a network.
 By default, a DFS client attempts to discover domain controllers every 15 minutes.

-If you enable this policy setting, you can configure how often a DFS client attempts to discover domain controllers.
+- If you enable this policy setting, you can configure how often a DFS client attempts to discover domain controllers.
 This value is specified in minutes.

-If you disable or do not configure this policy setting, the default value of 15 minutes applies.
+- If you disable or do not configure this policy setting, the default value of 15 minutes applies.

+> [!NOTE]
-Note: The minimum value you can select is 15 minutes.
+> The minimum value you can select is 15 minutes.
 If you try to set this setting to a value less than 15 minutes, the default value of 15 minutes is applied.
 <!-- DFSDiscoverDC-Description-End -->

 <!-- DFSDiscoverDC-Editable-Begin -->